 \section{Concluding remarks}

 This work introduces a robust stochastic-approximation algorithm that computes symmetric Nash equilibria in a general class of queueing games.
 The method involves simulating the system once and updating the strategy at regeneration times using the Robbins-Monro algorithm.
 As opposed to classical stochastic-optimization settings, a Nash equilibrium of a game with a discrete action space is not given by a first-order gradient condition.
-Therefore, an equivalent condition for a Nash equilibrium is formulated as the root of a continuous function.
+Therefore, an equivalent condition for a Nash equilibrium is formulated based on the root of a continuous function.
 This enables the construction of an iterative fixed-point method resembling those used in stochastic approximation.
 Results from renewal theory are used in order to construct an unbiased estimator of the total utility observed during a regeneration period.
 Verifiable conditions for almost-sure convergence of the algorithm are further provided.
 The method is shown to be useful for various interesting applications.

-We suspect that the suggested algorithm may be further used in order to find a socially-optimal strategy, by considering the social cost of deviation instead of the individual optimality condition (see Haviv and Oz \cite{HO2021}).
-Loosely speaking, the concept of social cost of deviation basically allows one to reformulate the problem of identifying socially-optimal strategies as a problem of finding equilibrium strategies in a game, and therefore deploy the SA algorithm to approximate these strategies.
+We suspect that the suggested algorithm may be further used in order to find a socially optimal strategy, by considering the social cost of deviation instead of the individual optimality condition (see Haviv and Oz \cite{HO2021}).
+Loosely speaking, the concept of social cost of deviation basically allows one to reformulate the problem of identifying socially optimal strategies as a problem of finding equilibrium strategies in a game, and therefore deploy the SA algorithm to approximate these strategies.

 The framework developed here can be extended and improved in several ways, in particular, by introducing more accurate estimators for the utility function.
 A direct extension is to update the strategy after multiple regeneration cycles.
 Having several observations of regeneration cycles will reduce the variance of the estimator and will improve the accuracy of the iteration steps.
 Of course, this method entails an inherent trade-off because the algorithm can potentially ``waste time'' on simulating the process for strategies that are far off from the correct solution.
-Thus, a suitable, perhaps dynamic choice of the simulation length at each iteration should be implemented.
+Thus, a suitable dynamic choice of the simulation length at each iteration should be implemented.